 At times where you became distracted, note what triggered it and come up with a strategy to use the next time the distraction or urge arises.
 Also ask: Are there changes I can make to my calendar that will give me the time I need to better express my values?

 Once your ideal week has been planned, be sure to notify others of importance in your life.
-Make a clear intention to stick with your plans and involve those who matter most with regards to your agenda.
-This could be related to sharing household responsibilities, altering your boss to your timeline intentions at work, or even scheduling a date with your partner.
+Make a clear intention to stick with your plans and involve those who matter most.
+This could be related to sharing household responsibilities, alerting your boss to your timeline intentions at work, or even scheduling a date with your partner.

 3. Combat External Technical Triggers

-Tech companies are really adept at using external triggers to hack into our attention.
-There are countless ways they do so, but our smart phone use is fueled by many of these triggers.
+Tech companies are adept at using external triggers to hack into our attention.
+There are countless ways they do so, but our smartphone use is fueled by many of these triggers.

 Research shows that ignoring a call or message can be just as distracting as responding to one!
 If used properly, though, you can take control and rely on these external triggers to remind you to follow through with what you planned.

-To do so, simply ask whether the external trigger is serving you, or are you serving it.
+To do so, simply ask whether the external trigger is serving you, or if you are serving it.
 If the trigger leads you to traction, keep it; if it leads you to distraction, get rid of it.
 A few things to consider:

 - Remove any and all apps you no longer need.